 To keep the Irish soda bread fresh, once fully cooled, wrap tightly in aluminum foil.
 It will stay fresh for up to 3 days on the counter.
 Do not refrigerate. (avoid using plastic wrap or baggies as this will cause the condensation inside the plastic, causing a wet exterior and dry interior of the bread)

 If you would like to freeze the bread, wrap it first in aluminum foil, then put it in a freezer bag to store for up to 3 months.
 Remove the baggie and allow the foil-wrapped bread to sit on the counter overnight.Print

 Irish Soda Bread

-4 cups all-purpose flour + flour for dusting kneading surface
+4 cups all-purpose flour plus more for kneading surface

 1 teaspoon baking soda